-This site is within Walthamstow's centre and is the location of a vacant and derelict Bingo hall and Council owned car park.
+This site is a vacant and derelict Bingo hall.
 It lies to the rear of High Street retail units and is edged by Buxton Road to the west and Mission Grove to the north and east.
 It is within 5 minutes walk of St James Street station and approximately 10 minutes away from Walthamstow underground/overground/bus stations.